boseHere/sRNA_snakemake_workflow/README.md

 ##### Threads

-Set the number of threads for each program to run with.
-The advised defaults are 5 for bowtie, shortstack, and samtools, and 1 for fastqc, but these numbers can be scaled up or down given server limitations.
-It is advised not to go above 10 threads for each program, as this decreases the number of processes snakemake can run in parallel.

 * `filter_rna_bowtie : <int>`
 * `filter_c_m_bowtie : <int>`
 * `shortstack_cluster : <int>`
 * `mapped_reads_samtools : <int>`
 * `fastqc_report : <int>`

+Set the number of threads for each program to run with.
+The advised defaults are 5 for bowtie, shortstack, and samtools, and 1 for fastqc, but these numbers can be scaled up or down given server limitations.
+It is advised not to go above 10 threads for each program, as this decreases the number of processes snakemake can run in parallel.

 ##### Paths

 * `trim_galore : <str>`
 * `bowtie : <str>`
 * `ShortStack : <str>`
-* `samtools : <samtools>`
+* `samtools : <str>`

 Give absolute paths to the trim_galore, bowtie, ShortStack, and samtools software if they are not already sym-linked to a location in /usr/local/bin/.
 To test if these software are sym-linked, you can run the following on the command line.